 Kelmarsh Hall contains many notable portraits of the Champion de Crespigny family and documents.
 I am not sure when these were passed to the Lancasters.
 The baronetcy became extinct in 1952, Valencia’s uncles died without male heirs, and the baronetcy passed through cousins, but in the end there were no descendants in the male line.

 The home of the fourth baronet was Champion Lodge at Essex.
 The sixth baronet Henry died in 1946 at Champion Lodge.
-By 1949 Kelmarsh Hall was sold and no longer in the family.
+By 1949 Champion Lodge was sold and no longer in the family.
 By then the former Champion Lodge was a country club.
 Amongst the family there were a few houses which could have been used to house the portrait collection.

 On 29 November 1996 Valencia died, aged 98.
 Her funeral service was held at Kelmarsh on 9 December.